psuong/github-portfolio/content/post/thousand-ant.md

 ### Device Simulator {#devsim}
 [![device simulator](http://img.youtube.com/vi/uokF9CmUs9c/0.jpg)](https://www.youtube.com/watch?v=uokF9CmUs9c "Device Simulator")

-There are more videos coming and I will update this when Unity officially publishes the videos!

 ## Genvid Technologies {#genvid}
 Genvid provides a streaming engine solution to help interface Twitch viewers with the game they are viewing by allowing